-Some couples like the idea of having matching bands.
+Some couples like the idea of having matching wedding bands.
 There are many reasons why a couple could feel this way.
-For example, having matching rings could give a way for the pair to express their togetherness — that they’re two parts of the same mold, so to speak.
+For example, having matching wedding rings could give a way for the pair to express their togetherness — that they’re two parts of the same mold, so to speak.

-Maybe it means a lot to you to pick out a design you both love and know that the other person wears the same style as you, confirming your compatibility and strengthening your bond.
+Maybe it means a lot to you to pick out a custom ring design you both love and know that the other person wears the same style as you, confirming your compatibility and strengthening your bond.
 Decide how you feel about this, and ask your significant other for his or her views.

-On a practical level, some couples find it more convenient or affordable to choose a set that includes matching rings together.
+On a practical level, some couples find it more convenient or affordable to choose a set that includes matching wedding rings together.
 Or perhaps both individuals simply have similar tastes.
 Or conversely, one person does not have much of a preference and wants the other to choose the rings.

-Having matching bands could make a lot of sense for couples who pick out their rings together rather than having the engagement ring come first as a surprise.
+Having matching wedding bands could make a lot of sense for couples who pick out their rings together rather than having the diamond engagement ring come first as a surprise.
 Nonetheless, it’s still possible to acquire matching rings after a surprise proposal for those who choose to do so.

 No, Wedding Bands Can Be Unique